jeffboody/libvkk/ui/readme.md

 		}
 	}

-Some widgets also have constructor functions which allow the user to create a commonly used subclass of the widget (e.g. a page heading or paragraph).
+Some widgets also have special constructor functions which allow the user to create a commonly used subclass of the widget (e.g. a page heading or paragraph).

-Note that the VKK UI library is optional and must be enabled by setting/exporting the VKK\_USE\_UI variable.

 The following sections briefly describe the screen and standard widgets.